PaulMaynard/ksp-mod-installer/README.md

 ## Features

-- Can install mods from folders ~~or zip files~~
+- Can install mods from folders or zip files.
-- Automatically finds Steam KSP install
+- Automatically finds Steam KSP install.
 - Finds GameData in mod folder, can handle if there are multiple ones.